hirvaDhandhukia/react-practice/README.md

 File Name  | Project info
 ------------- | -------------
 01-lists  | To delete imported list when clicked 'Clear All' 02-tours  | List can be Refreshed back
-03-review | Iterating left, right and randomly with a list of id's 04-toggle | To show info only when clicked the btn
+03-review | Iterating left, right and randomly with a list of id's 04-toggle | To show info only when clicked the btn 05-menu   | Online menu of a restaurant